-All of us at San Diego Previews Real Estate exhaled a collective sigh of relief when we heard that the Mortgage Debt Relief tax provisions had been saved from going over the cliff.
+Distressed San Diego homeowners must have exhaled a collective sigh of relief when they heard that the Mortgage Debt Relief tax provisions had been saved from going over the cliff.

 In other words, if a lender wrote off $200,000 to facilitate a short sale, the seller would have to pay income taxes on that “gift”–even as they are likely moved into even higher tax brackets.
 Ditto for principal written off through loan modifications, deed-in-lieu and foreclosures.
 In many cases, these homeowners have already lost (and cannot deduct) down payments, costs of home improvements and other investments made in the home.